 The obvious question here is why WOULDN’T a business want to examine its past expenses for such over-payments – especially when they can do so without risk of worsening their cash flow by doing so?

 There is a requirement of time, however.
-Someone on your staff – usually your accountant or bookkeeper – will have to supply these outside professionals with the necessary data and documentation to determine whether and how much your business is eligible to recover.
+Someone on your staff – usually your accountant or bookkeeper – will have to supply these outside professionals with the limited data and documentation needed to determine whether and how much your business is eligible to recover.
 That should go without saying, but bears mentioning in case that’s an issue for you.